This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Blood Orange Twist: This is the peel of a blood orange that has been twisted into a corkscrew shape.
+Blood Orange Twist: This is a strip of blood orange peel that’s been twisted into a corkscrew shape to release its oils.

 Bartending Tools